Scorpion (company): History

 Scorpion was founded in 2001 by Rustin Kretz.
-Offers a full stack of technology and marketing services for the legal, healthcare, home services, and franchise spaces.
+It is a U.S.-based technology and marketing services company that provides digital marketing, advertising, and technology solutions for businesses in the legal, healthcare, home services, and franchise industries.

 Over the years, Scorpion has played its part in market research and surveys, with the latest survey initiative, “Consumer Search Trends,” launching in 2023.
 The newest edition, titled "2025 Law Firm Search Trends,” was released in September 2025 in partnership with independent market research firm Dynata.
 For the study, 3,000 U.S.-based adults were surveyed about their experiences with online search and the client intake process.

 In 2024, Scorpion released “The Scorpion Pulse,” a research and insights report uncovering industry shifts and trends for legal and home services across consumer preferences, the rise of artificial intelligence, and the digital marketing landscape.
 In April 2021, Scorpion received $100 million in investment from Bregal Sagemount.

+In February 2026, Scorpion released the 2026 State of Home Services Marketing Report.
+The survey covered 2,000 homeowners and nearly 1,000 home services business leaders.
+It found a gap between what homeowners expect and what businesses deliver.

+In 2025, Scorpion launched a Customer Advisory Board program for home services clients.
+In June 2026, it extended the program to law firms and legal marketing professionals.

 Scorpion was part of the Inc. 5000 List of America's Fastest-Growing Companies between 2011 and 2020.